 Before you arrive in Canada, you must obtain the correct immigration document that accurately reflects your student status.
 Apply early to ensure your application is processed in time.

 Immigration, Refugees and Citizenship Canada introduced new biometrics requirements in 2018.
-You may be required to provide biometrics as part of your application for a study permit or visitor visa.
+Most people who apply for a study permit or visitor visa from outside Canada are now required to provide biometrics as part of the application.

 Studying in Canada for less than 6 months?

 If you are here for one term or less as an exchange, visiting or ESL student, you may enter Canada as a visitor and study at SFU without a study permit (visit the IRCC website for more information).

 If there is a possibility that your studies will extend to longer than 6 months, we recommend that you obtain a study permit before coming to Canada.
 Holding a valid study permit also permits you to accept on-campus employment as long as you meet the eligibility requirements to work on campus.

 Please note that depending on your nationality or citizenship, you may need a Temporary Resident Visa (TRV) or an Electronic Travel Authorization (eTA), even if a study permit is not required for your studies.
 Most travelers require a TRV or eTA to enter Canada.
 Visit the IRCC website to find out if you need a TRV or eTA.

 Studying in Canada for 6 months or more?